jhdavis8/amp-ver/README.md

 * AMP Chapter 13.4.3, page 322
 * **Note**: This data structure fails to verify in its unmodified form due to a confirmed bug in the relocate() method.
 We have implemented a patch that can be enabled with the ENABLE_PATCH=1 option at the command line.

+### Priority Queues

 Unbounded Heap-Based Priority Queue
 * sets/unbounded_heap_based_priority_queue/unbounded_heap_based_priority_queue.cvl
 * A priority queue implementation which uses a fine-grained locking approach for synchronization of the underlying heap structure.
 * AMP Chapter 15.4, page 363

+### Barriers

+Sense-reversing Barrier
+* barriers/sense_barrier/sense_barrier.cvl
+* A simple barrier with one global sense and thread-local Boolean senses
+* AMP Chapter 18.3, page 433

+Combining Tree Barrier
+* barriers/combining_tree_barrier/combining_tree_barrier.cvl
+* A tree barrier in which each node is a barrier between two threads, and all threads are assigned in pairs to leaf nodes.
+Similar to a tournament barrier.
+* AMP Chapter 18.4, page 434

+Static Tree Barrier
+* barriers/static_tree_barrier/static_tree_barrier.cvl
+* A tree barrier in which each thread is a assigned a node, and each node waits for its children to complete.
+* AMP Chapter 18.5, page 436

+Reverse Tree Barrier
+* barriers/reverse_tree_barrier/reverse_tree_barrier.cvl
+* A tree barrier similar to the combining tree barrier except that barrier completion starts at the root rather than at the leaves, and notifications come back to the root from the leaves.
+Presented as an exercise for the reader to check correctness.
+* AMP Chapter 18.8, Exercise 18.7, page 447

 ## Publication Targets (outdated):